moosecreates/tailtown/frontend/src/__tests__/README.md

 ## Overview

 These tests ensure that the dashboard metrics (In, Out, Overnight counts) always match what's displayed on the calendar for the same date.
+They also validate correct timezone handling to prevent UTC vs local time bugs.

 ## Running the Tests